vistalab-technion/cs236781/_pages/info.md

 ---
 permalink: /info/
 title: Course Info
-classes: wide
+classes: wide text-justify
 ---

+Deep learning is a branch of machine learning which aims to learn meaningful representations directly from raw data, without the need for traditional feature engineering.
+In recent years it has been successfully applied to some of the most challenging problems in the broad field of AI, such as recognizing objects in an image, converting speech to text or playing games.
+In many such tasks, the state of the art performance today is attained by deep-learning algorithms, in some cases surpassing human-level performance.

-Deep learning is widely used in a growing range of applications ranging from image classification and generation, text comprehension, signal processing, game playing and more.
-This course will focus on algorithms, programming frameworks and new hardware and software interfaces that aim to allow execution of deep learning algorithms in an efficient way.
+This course will focus on the theory and algorithms behind deep learning, as well as on hardware and software interfaces that allow efficient training of deep learning algorithms.
 It will provide both the necessary theoretical background and the hands-on experience required to be an effective deep learning practitioner, or to start on the path towards deep learning research.

 ## Learning Outcomes

 At the end of the course, the student will:

+1. Understand the key notions of deep learning, such as learning regimes, model types, optimization and training methodologies.
-1. Understand and be able to apply notions in deep learning.
+1. Be able to apply deep learning algorithms to real work data and problems.
 1. Know how to effectively use leading python machine-learning and deep learning frameworks such as PyTorch.
-1. Know how to optimize software and hardware performance in deep neural network applications.
 1. Know how to leverage GPUs and write custom computational kernels to accelerate both training and inference.
 1. Perform a small research project using the studied notions and techniques.